matthewhudson/current-device/README.markdown

 ### CONDITIONAL JAVASCRIPT

-Device.js _also_ includes support for conditional JavaScript, allowing you to write checks on the following device characteristics:
+This module _also_ includes support for conditional JavaScript, allowing you to write checks on the following device characteristics:

 #### Device JavaScript Methods